Skip to content

 Build the container using the definition file:

-The syntax is always singularity build followed by the new container name, denoted by the .sif extension, and the definition file.
+The syntax is always apptainer build followed by the new container name, denoted by the .sif extension, and the corresponding definition file.

 root or sudo required

 Building from a definition file requires root or sudo permissions.
 This is not possible on the HPC cluster.
-Instead we recommend to use a virtual machine running on your desktop.
+Instead we recommend to use a virtual machine running on your desktop or send a container build request to help-rcc@mcw.edu.

 Test#